SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 #

 #### Part 3
-In `TwitchChatService.java`, implement `public boolean leaveChannel(String channelName)`.
+In `TwitchChatBotManager.java`, implement `public boolean leaveChannel(String channelName)`.
 This method will allow our User account to leave a Twitch stream by the `channelName`.

 Returns boolean on whether you successfully left the twitch channel (if User account was connected).